What is happiness? What is gratitude?

 Answer: because they are still there even when we feel overly grateful for all of the good.

 However, we are able to accept the negative thoughts or situations that we have or are in.
-When we accept whatever our circumstances are, we waste much less energy on negative emotion such as rejecting or denying the negative.
+When we accept whatever our circumstances are, we waste much less energy on negative emotions such as rejecting or denying the negative.
 Instead, we are able to accept everything about our circumstance – taking in both the good and the bad.

 8 Ted Talks Worth Watching

 Csikszentmihalyi proposes a theory about “flow” by first telling the audience about people that he knew as a child, that lived through WWII.
 He centers his talk about “What makes a life worth living?” and proposes that it isn’t about money and things but more so who can find a state of “flow” (Csikszentmihalyi, 2008).

 Michael Norton: How to buy happiness

 Norton introduces a novel idea about how money can bring you happiness, but it does not include spending the money on yourself.
 Norton and his colleague did a social experiment, in where they gave people money to spend either on themselves or others.
 They asked the participants to rate their happiness before and after the social experiment (Norton, 2012).

 Gladwell, author of “Blink” and “Tipping Point” presents a much lighter take and taste on happiness by giving examples from the food industry’s evolution of appealing to different tastes with the same product.

 He talks about how there is no average or most common type of happiness or taste in food for everyone, everyone is different and the best way to make everyone happy and buy into a food is to give them their special variety of happiness (Gladwell, 2006).

 Louie Schwartzberg: Nature.
 Beauty.
 Gratitude